Earth: Final Conflict: Season 1

 Boone soon finds out that Sandoval had Boone's wife killed so that he would join the Taelons.
 Sandoval explains that his own wife held him back and that he was forced to put her in a mental institution to get her out of the way.
 He did not want Boone to have the same problem, so he had his wife killed.
 Boone (who would have been forced to agree if his CVI had not been modified) pretends to understand and continues his duties for the Resistance.

 A strange satellite is found in an Amish community.
 Lili and Boone investigate.
 In later episodes, the satellite ends up in the Resistance base.
 It has the ability to make replicants and later kills a Resistance scientist.
 The probe later winds up in the hands of the Taelons.

 Boone introduces Lili to Marcus Deveraux, a technical genius and computer hacker better known by the nickname "Augur," whom Boone often hires when he needs technical skills.
 Later Lili and Boone become acquainted with Jonathan Doors's state-of-the-art base for the Resistance.
 They learn that Augur was actually a member of the Resistance all along.

 Boone continues to search for the true motives of the Taelons and actually becomes good friends with Da'an, a spiritual and very charismatic being who seems to personally hold humans in high regard.
 A less sympathetic Taelon named Zo'or is introduced.
 Boone finds out that a Taelon named Ma'el visited Earth centuries ago and predicted that humanity would one day be equal to the Taelons.
 Sandoval meets an Irish Protector, Siobhan Beckett, who seems to fancy him.

 Sandoval's CVI malfunctions and frees him of Taelon control.
 He saves his wife from the mental institution but comes close to death.
-The Resistance captures the couple, and Boone convinces Doors to return Sandoval to the Taelons.
-Sandoval's wife is given safe passage, while Sandoval receives a new CVI and is made to believe that Boone killed his wife.
+The Resistance captures the couple, and Boone convinces Doors to return Sandoval to the Taelons and give Sandoval's wife safe passage.
+While Sandoval is made to believe that Boone killed his wife to make him feel the same pain he inflicted upon Boone, before he is reimplanted and feels nothing again.